Training Provably Robust Models by Polyhedral Envelope Regularization: Experiments

-To obtain the biggest certified bound, we need to search for the optimal value of $\epsilon$, i.e., the peak in Figure~\ref{subfig:two_phase_graph}.
-While~\cite{kolter2017provable} use Newton's method to solve a constrained optimization problem, which is expensive, Fast-Lin / CROWN~\cite{weng2018towards, zhang2018efficient} apply a binary search strategy to find the optimal $\epsilon$.
+To obtain the biggest certified bound based on the current model linearization method, we need to search for the optimal value of $\epsilon$, i.e., the peak in Figure~\ref{fig:two_phase_graph}.
+KW \cite{kolter2017provable} uses Newton's method to solve a constrained optimization problem, which is expensive.
+Fast-Lin and CROWN \cite{weng2018towards, zhang2018efficient} apply a binary search strategy to find the optimal $\epsilon$.
+Based on the discussion in Section~\ref{subsec:certify_bounds}, the optimal adversarial budget for a data point is also its optimal certified bound.

-To validate the claim in Section~\ref{subsec:certify_bounds} that PEC can find the optimal $\epsilon$ faster than Fast-Lin / CROWN, we compare the average number of iterations needed to find the optimal value given a required precision $\epsilon_\Delta$.
-Using $\underline{\epsilon}$ and $\bar{\epsilon}$ to define the initial lower and upper estimates of the optimal value, then we need $\ceil{\log_2 \frac{\bar{\epsilon} - \underline{\epsilon}}{\epsilon_\Delta}}$ steps of bound calculation to obtain the optimal value by binary search in Fast-Lin / CROWN.
-By contrast, the number of iterations needed by PEC depends on the model to certify.
-The pseudo-code of the search algorithm is provided in Appendix~\ref{subsec:app_alg_search}.
+To validate the claim in Section~\ref{subsec:certify_bounds} that PEC can find the optimal adversarial budget faster than Fast-Lin / CROWN, we compare the average number of iterations needed to find the optimal value given a predefined precision requirement $\epsilon_\Delta$.
+Using $\underline{\epsilon}$ and $\bar{\epsilon}$ to define the initial lower and upper estimates of the optimal value, we then need $\ceil{\log_2 \frac{\bar{\epsilon} - \underline{\epsilon}}{\epsilon_\Delta}}$ steps of bound calculations to obtain the optimal value by binary search in Fast-Lin / CROWN.
+By contrast, the number of bound calculations needed by PEC is smaller and depends on the model to certify, because the partial certified bounds obtained by PEC indicate tighter lower bounds of the optimal adversarial budget.
+Our experimental results are based on Algorithm~\ref{alg:app_search} presented in Appendix~\ref{subsec:app_alg_search}.

-We briefly discuss the experimental results here, and defer their details to Appendix~\ref{subsec:app_optimal_eps}.
-Note that, because PEC has almost no computational overhead compared with Fast-Lin and CROWN, the number of iterations reflects the running time to obtain the optimal certified bounds.
-Altogether, our results show that PEC can save on average $25\%$ of the running time for FC1 models with ReLU, $15\%$ for FC1 models with non-ReLU activations and $10\%$ for CNN models.
+We show the results on $l_\infty$ in Table~\ref{tbl:search} and defer the $l_2$ results in Table~\ref{tbl:app_search_1} of Appendix~\ref{subsec:app_optimal_eps}.
+For $l_\infty$ cases, the original interval $[\underline{\epsilon}, \bar{\epsilon}]$ is $[0, 0.4]$ for MNIST and $[0, 0.1]$ for CIFAR10.
+Note that, because PEC has almost no computational overhead compared with Fast-Lin and CROWN,\footnote{We run one-iteration PEC and CROWN to certify CIFAR10-CNN models by C-PER+at for 10 times.
+To process the entire test set on a single GPU machine, in $l_\infty$ cases, the mean and standard deviation of run time is $217.51 \pm 1.95$ seconds for CROWN and $219.16 \pm 3.23$ seconds for PEC; in $l_2$ cases, it is $236.95 \pm 1.64$ for CROWN and $239.41 \pm 1.92$ for PEC.
+Therefore the difference can be ignored.} the number of iterations reflects the running time to obtain the optimal certified bounds.
+Altogether, our results show that PEC can save approximately $25\%$ of the running time for FC1 models and $10\%$ of the running time for CNN models.